Hack4Impact-UMD/h4i-internal-application-tool/DataFetching.md

 doesn't result in the cache for one profile query being used for another query for a different user.

 The `useQuery` hook returns multiple pieces of data at once.
-Usually, the one's you'll be most concerned about are `data` which is the result of the query function (the actual data you're fetching), `isLoading` which is a boolean that indicates whether the query is still loading, and `isError` which is a boolean that indicates whether the query experienced an error (the error itself can be found in the `error` property).
+Usually, the one's you'll be most concerned about are `data` which is the result of the query function (the actual data you're fetching), `isPending` which is a boolean that indicates whether the query is still loading, and `isError` which is a boolean that indicates whether the query experienced an error (the error itself can be found in the `error` property).